Skip Navigation

 But Wait, There’s More

 In John 1, when the Jewish leaders see John the Baptist, they ask him, “Are you the prophet?”
-Apparently, their study of the Old Testament had led them to believe that they were still waiting for the Christ, Elijah, and the prophet.
+Apparently, their study of the Old Testament had led them to believe that they were still waiting for: the Christ, Elijah, and the prophet.
 Pretty cool.
 Then, in Acts 3 when Peter is preaching, he refers to Jesus by quoting this passage from Deuteronomy.
 And finally, in Acts 7, we see Stephen saying the same thing about Jesus.

 Reflection

 But when Jesus comes on the scene, he does what neither Moses nor Joshua could have ever dreamed of.
-Moses led his people out of 400 years of slavery in Egypt, but Jesus leads his people out of an eternal slavery to sin.
+Moses led his people out of 400 years of slavery in Egypt, but Jesus leads his people out of eternal slavery to sin.
 Praise God that he would send this baby to be our prophet, priest, and king!

 Let’s talk about it: